aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

 ### Virtual JTAG

-A [TBD] ILA cores are integrated, one to monitoring the sh_cl_pcis_dma\* bus and the other to monitor the signals on DDR_A.
+2 ILA cores are integrated, one to monitoring the sh_cl_pcis_dma\* bus and the other to monitor the AXI4 signals on DDR_A.
-VIO is not used.

 ### Clocks